 Pika 2.1

 Pika is the fastest and most social-friendly of the major generative video tools.
-It is designed for iteration speed: generate a clip, tweak the prompt, generate another, pick the best one.
-The interface is more approachable than Runway for non-creative-professionals, and the output style tends to be vibrant and eye-catching for short-form social use.
+It is designed for iteration speed: generate a clip, tweak the prompt, generate another, pick the best.
+The interface is more approachable than Runway for non-professionals, and the output tends to be vibrant and eye-catching for short-form social use.

 Pika 2.1 introduced new effects and motion styles that work particularly well for social content.
-Its free tier is genuinely usable for experimentation, and Pro plans start at around $8/month.
+Its free tier is usable for experimentation, and Pro plans start around $8/month.

-Best for: social media creators, marketers who need fast, eye-catching short-form video content, and anyone experimenting with generative video for the first time.
+Best for: social media creators, marketers who need fast, eye-catching short-form video, and anyone experimenting with generative video for the first time.

 Best Tools for AI Avatar and Presenter Video